 Once you understand the shapes...

-your figure properly you will find that your silhouette and, what you think of as wide hips, will come much
+your figure properly you will find that your silhouette will come much more into balance and you will stop thinking of wide hips!

 Why you need Curvy Shapes

 You have curvy hips because your bone structure is rounded and you need fluid fabrics or 'curvy shapes' to drape over your curves.
 It's like putting a round tablecloth on a round table - a square tablecloth would look awkward.